SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

    ```
 6. Save changes by clicking 💾 Save

-### PDF exporter view to open via button in toolbar
+### PDF Exporter view to open via button in toolbar

 Alternatively you can configure PDF Exporter such a way that additional toolbar will appear in document's editor with a button to open a popup with PDF Exporter view.